Glossary of Terms

 CRN (Course Reference Number): Each class section offered has a unique number attached to it.

-Dean's List: W&M's honor roll.
-For students earning a 3.6+ GPA in a semester.
+Dean's List: A recognition of students earning a 3.6+ GPA in a semester.

 Degree Works: The information system that allows students to track progress toward completing their degrees.